 As I was drawing, Robert and I spoke a little about the poetry of the winds filling the sails, and he mentioned Buddhist breath meditation: the philosophy that simple mindfulness of breath in meditation can lead to enlightenment, and knowing.
 Watching the white sails unfurling against a whiter sky, I felt certain that this must be true.

 But for the crew, hard work was the meditation of the moment.
 They moved and breathed as one unit, and got the sails into the correct placement to aid little Sirius in our journey to Boston.
-The complications of the physics of sailing are myriad, and I am not an engineer, so for those readers interested to read more you can click this LINK as a beginning.
+The complications of the physics of sailing are myriad, and I am not an engineer, so for those readers interested to read more you can click this LINK as a beginning, or read a very clear “how to sail” article HERE.

 Once the sails were set and the Sirius attached, we began to move.
 My growling stomach and approaching headache prompted me to go to the stern of the ship, where there was a decidedly modern coffee machine.
 (Pragmatism wins again!)